This Week’s Topic – Eye of the Beholder

 This week’s topic is inspired by this graffiti art in a parking lot.
-It’s called: Zen and the Art of Upcoming Art Show Maintenance.
+It’s called: Zen and the Art of Small Business Maintenance.

 I can explain:

 When I pulled into the lot, I actually thought the lot was full.
 It’s like a broken string on a guitar when something like that happens… a twang, and then instant anxiety.
 My heart started racing, and immediately the image of my first successful art show of the season came undone in my mind.
 Calculating now, I slowly drove to the last row—usually blocked off with a rope—and was considering how much a spot was worth.
-Time is literally money in this type of fast-action entrepreneurial scenario; abort mission and reorganise the pieces I put out for display on my table, or park anyway and risk the expensive ticket with a side order of sleep loss because I did not plan to be up two hours past my bed time.
+Time is literally money in this type of fast-action entrepreneurial scenario; abort mission and re-organise the pieces I put out for display on my Facebook page, or park anyway and risk the expensive ticket with a side order of sleep loss because I did not plan to be up two hours past my bed time.
 That’s what poorly scheduled rush hour traffic costs.
 Oh, and Covid in there somewhere too… where’s my mask?

 I rounded the end of the row, and came nose to nose with a very large pick-up truck.
 Remember that happy I described before?
 Instant slap-shot into the boards.
 I can’t imagine what the other driver thought when I spontaneously combusted right in front of him—probably hilarious.
 I closed my eyes and let him do an eight-point turn, then drive past me.
 When I opened my eyes?
 The row of parking spots was completely clear.
 No other cars.
 No ropes.
 No pylons.
 The instant relaxation was profound, and I also burst out laughing.